LouisDesdoigts/zodiax/docs/usage.md

 ### Fisher Inference

 The differentiable nature of Zodiax objects also allows us to perform inference on the parameters of our model.
 The [Laplace approximation](https://en.wikipedia.org/wiki/Laplace%27s_approximation) assumes that the posterior distribution of our model parameters is a gaussian distribution centred on the maximum likelihood estimate of the parameters.
 Luckily we can use autodiff to calculate the hessian of the log likelihood function and invert it to get the covariance matrix of the posterior distribution!
+Zodiax has some inbuilt functions that can be used to calculate the covariance matrix of a model

 ??? info "Fisher and Covariance Matrices"
     The covariance matrix $\vec{\Sigma}$ describes the covariance between the parameters of a model.
 Under the Laplace approximation, we can calculate the covariance matrix using autodiff: